 Human heart in a lead heart-shaped case.

-KEYWORD: Heart / Box / CLASS: Religion / Death / Box / Physical Anthropology / ?.
+KEYWORD: Human Body Part / Box / CLASS: Religion / Death / Box / Physical Anthropology / ?.

 Publications history, trails & websites: Illustrated on page 60 of the exhibition catalogue 'Spellbound: Magic, Ritual and Witchcraft' as Figure 53 with the caption 'Human heart in a heart-shaped case, or cist, collected in 1863 from Cork, County Ireland, probably twelfth or thirteenth century.
 Lead case lined with silver, 23 cm (length), height 9 cm (height), 19.8 cm (depth).
 Copyright Pitt Rivers Museum, University of Oxford (1884.57.18)' [FB 19/10/2018]